 Fought for gender equity and LGBTQI+ rights

 - Released an ambitious gender equity agenda in the first-ever National Strategy on Gender Equity and Equality, which outlines an approach to advance gender equity and equality at home and abroad with attention to compounded burdens that some individuals and communities experience.
-The strategy’s government-wide implementation is underway, as each federal agency develops an action plan to execute on key priorities.

 - Proposed new rules to strengthen Title IX’s protections for students against sexual harassment, misconduct, and assault to ensure that all students, including women, girls, and LGBTQI+ students, can access equal educational opportunity.